Places to Visit in Scotland in Winter

 If you’re not sure what to see first, the Mountain Centre will help you get your bearings with lots of information guides, or you can just stay near the resort if you don’t want to head too far into the wilderness.
 The Cairngorm Mountain Centre caters for skiers and snowboarders with a variety of pistes that are suitable for both beginners and the more experienced, and a network of ski lifts will whisk you up to the mountaintop in double-quick time.

-You can even hire your ski gear from the resort so you don’t have to cram it all into your car, but if you’re not feeling too excited about hurtling down the slopes you can take a ride on the funicular railway which is Britain’s highest railway at over 3,500 feet.
+You can even hire your ski gear from the resort so you don’t have to cram it all into your car, but if you’re not interested in hurtling down the slopes, you can take a ride on the funicular, which is Britain’s highest railway at over 3,500 feet.

 Wildlife Watching in the Cairngorms